 Our easy-to-use teacher handbooks help schools to make singing a central and regular part of the educational experience for every child.
 Our workforce of highly skilled Musicianship and Choral Practitioners allows us to support schools and organisations across the country.

-Each year we work with around 70 nurseries, primary and secondary schools, 400 teachers and 15,000 children.
+Each year we work with over 80 nurseries, primary and secondary schools, 2,000 teachers and 25,000 children.

 WHAT WE DO

 Voices Foundation provides bespoke singing programmes for nursery, primary and secondary schools, academies and Music Education Hubs.
 We provide a unique approach to improving musical learning through the side-by-side development of teachers.
 We improve children's musicianship and singing voices through a clear and progressive method and a diverse range of choral repertoire.

-Musical Foundations – developing musicianship through the voice
+Musical Foundations – developing musicianship skills through singing

-Choral Excellence – acceleration of musicianship and vocal development through ensemble singing
+Choral Excellence – accelerating musicianship and vocal development through ensemble singing

-Expert choral leaders – developing inspirational projects with schools and Music Education Hubs led by expert leaders who can provide increased musical challenge and progression for children and young people
+In addition to our work in the classroom, Voices Foundation partners with schools and Music Education Hubs to develop inspirational projects led by expert music leaders who can provide increased musical challenge and progression for children and young people.

 Voices Foundation is delighted to be a partner of The Tri-borough Early Years Music Consortium (TBEYMC).
 This workforce development project funded by Youth Music is taking place from 2016-2018.
 It aims to improve the delivery of music for birth to 5 year olds through a host of CPD sessions for EY practitioners, teachers and Music Leaders.